Xtremernl/Domoticz-PWS-Plugin/README.md

 | :---     | :---
 | **Port** | Port number as choosen in WS View or in the Garni setup, eg. `5000`

-The select port is displayed on Hardware overview as Address.
+The selected port is displayed on Hardware overview as Address.

 ## Devices
 ![Devices](/images/screendump.jpg)